 • Hypertension with upper pressure above 160 mm Hg. and lower above 100 mm Hg.
 Art.;

-• Severe liver disease (acute viral hepatitis, cirrhosis of the liver);
+• Severe liver diseases (acute viral hepatitis, liver cirrhosis);

 • Diabetes mellitus with angiopathy or duration longer than 20 years;

-• Smoking more than 15 cigarettes a day over the age of 35;
+• Smoking more than 15 cigarettes per day over the age of 35;

 • Pregnancy (OCs are prescribed only if the absence of pregnancy is confirmed)